 What type of bike should I ride?

 The route is either on quiet back lanes or grassy/gravel trails.
 The nature of the route lends itself to a gravel bike and we would recommend tyres with a little bit of tread above 35mm.
 A mtb will feel slow on some sections but will handle the course fine.
+E bikes are very welcome on our rides.

 How do I find out my start time?